Learning Dynamic Abstract Representations for Sample-Efficient Reinforcement Learning

 \section{Conclusion}

-We presented a novel approach for top-down construction and refinement of abstractions for sample efficient reinforcement learning.
-Our approach starts with a default, auto-generated coarse abstraction that collapses the domain of each state variable to one or two abstract values.
-The overall algorithm proceeds by interleaving the process of refining this abstraction with learning and evaluation of policies and results in automatically generated, problem and reward-function specific abstractions that aid learning.
-We develop a process that automatically generates conditional abstractions, where the final abstraction on the set of values of a variable can depend on the specific values of other variables.
-Extensive empirical evaluation on multiple domains and problems demonstrated that CA+RL effectively enables vanilla RL algorithms, e.g., Q-Learning algorithm, to learn the solution to large problems where state-of-the-art RL algorithms are outperformed.
-Besides, the results show that CA+RL automatically learns abstractions that effectively draw out similarities across the state space and yield powerful sample efficiency in learning.
+We presented a novel approach (\alg{}) for simultaneously learning dynamic abstract representations along with the solution to problems formulated as an MDP.
+The overall algorithm of \alg{} proceeds by interleaving the process of refining a coarse initial abstraction with learning and evaluation of policies for the underlying RL agent (Q-learning).
+Besides, we introduced conditional abstraction trees to compute and represent such refined abstractions throughout the \alg{} procedure.
+Extensive empirical evaluation on multiple domains of problems demonstrated that \alg{} effectively enables vanilla Q-learning algorithm to learn the solution to large discrete and continuous problems, with dynamic representations, where state-of-the-art RL algorithms are outperformed.
+This superior performance of vanilla Q-learning compared to algorithms with complex neural-network-based architecture such as PPO and A2C is due to \alg{}'s scalable abstraction construction scheme that effectively draws out similarities across the state space and yields powerful sample efficiency in learning.
+Future work will consider automatic discovery of generalizable options utilizing the constructed conditional abstract representations by \alg{}.